ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

    shares.
 1. If computed over a sufficient number of input shares, output shares reveal nothing about either the inputs or the participating clients.
+1. Leaders can inject bogus "null" shares that do not affect the aggregate output but mask the total number of shares to non-leader aggregators.
+1. Clients can inject bogus "null" shares that do not affect the aggregate output but mask the total number of shares all aggregators.

 ### Leader